Key Points

 Why Blocking Doesn't Solve The Problem

 The assumption behind EMF blocking sounds logical: less exposure equals less risk.
 Remove the signals, eliminate the interference.
 Build a barrier between yourself and electromagnetic radiation.
 Simple.
 Except that biological systems don't respond to electromagnetic environments the way this logic suggests.
-The issue isn't signal strength.
+The issue isn't only signal strength.
 It's signal chaos.

 Complexity vs. Intensity